rich-steele/GitPractice/README.md

 # Git Practice

 A refresher for anyone who has used Git before, or for people who want to learn in a safe space.
-This isn't the only way to use Git, but it's the way that I do it, so it's probably the best.

 <details>
     <summary id="Workflow-overview">Workflow overview</summary>

 ## Workflow overview

 We will step through each of these points below.
-But this is a rough side by side difference of working with SVN versus the Git equivalence I am about to cover.
+But this is a rough side by side difference of working with SVN versus Git.

 <table>
 <tr>